Google Business Profile For Therapists

 Takedown requests.

 Reviews that violate Google's content policies, content that compromises HIPAA by exposing information are flagged and submitted for removal where grounds exist.
-Not every takedown request succeeds, violations are.
+Not every takedown request succeeds, but violations are submitted when grounds exist.

 Reviews on your profile grow organically over time as clients voluntarily choose to leave them.
 Our job is to make sure the reviews already there work for you and that the ones that shouldn't be there are removed when policy allows.